jacobbor/FDC/README.md

 # FDC
-Replication data for Bor, Kluberg, et al. paper on HIV fixed dose combination (FDC) treatment
+Replication data for Bor, Kluberg, et al. paper on HIV fixed dose combination (FDC) treatment.

+Data are described in the paper.